thinkpractice/MapTiler/ReadMe.md

 To process map files and create tiles out of them, MapTiler uses pipelines.
 Pipelines consist of several processing steps and can be configured using json setting files.
 Currently, a pipeline can consist of the following processing steps:

 * **AddMetadataStep**, to add extra metadata from another information source to each tiles.
 For example, the addresses present in each tile can be added from a register/table containing geoinformation about addresses.
-* **TileProducerStep**, a step that creates the tiles from a bounding box specified.
+* **GridProducerStep**, a step that creates the tiles from a regular grid for which the bounding box was specified.
+* **TileFromLocationProducerStep**, a step that creates the tiles from a layer containing geolocations.
 * **TileFilterStep**, a step that can filter tiles according to some metadata source added earlier by AddMetadataStep.
 This step can be used to for example filter out all tiles without addresses.
 * **TileDownloadStep**, downloads the tile from a map file or webservice.
 * **TileGpuTransferStep**, masks the tiles with information from a certain metadata source added earlier by AddMetadataStep.
 For example, a data source containing the building polygons can be used to cutout the buildings from a tile.